 If there is no desire to find out what you (or another agency) has already done it suggests that no previously completed work has value.

 Simply wading into a new project and not investigating historical information sets you up for SEO failure.

 You may have not done SEO before or think that what you had done didn’t work, but providing you have historical data, there might just be some easy wins in there that the SEO agency can capitalise on to get you returns quicker.

 4. What have you done in the past that hasn’t worked, and why?

 You may not be able to answer this question, but as mentioned in the previous point, it’s important for your new agency to understand the historical issues you may have had with SEO campaigns.

-A good example of this that we always come across the Google Ads.
+A good example of this is that we always come across Google Ads.